VitruviusLabs/typescript/packages/ts-predicate/docs/type-assertion.md

 If `allowExtraneousProperties` is set to `true`, it'll allow properties that are not listed in the descriptor.

+# ValidationError

+To distinguish between unexpected errors and validation errors, you can check that the caught error is an instance of `ValidationError`.

+Any custom assertion must throw a `ValidationError` unless an unexpected error occurred.

 # UnknownError

 When a provided callable throws anything but an instance of `Error`, an instance of `UnknownError` will be created.